 Whether you are an experienced rider or a complete novice, the people at Ring of Kerry Equestrian Centre will take their time to select the perfect horse that suits your personality and make sure you are both acquainted before you start any adventure.

-For those of you that may prefer to take a cycling trip rather than a horse-back one, there are many exciting routes you can take across Waterville to explore the surrounding area.
+For those of you who may prefer to take a cycling trip rather than a horseback one, there are many exciting routes you can take across Waterville to explore the surrounding area.

-I have included just two of these routes below, one for a leisure bike ride and a harder one for you to enjoy.
+I have included just three of these routes below, one for a leisure bike ride and a harder one for you to enjoy.

 Charlie Chaplin Comedy Festival